-Should my awareness raising efforts now be made more difficult because the current chief physician of the clinic in Ueckermünde, Thomas Severin, is an old acquaintance and former employee of Dr. Rainer Gold and Dr. Karin Gold, who worked for many years at the Clinic for Psychiatry and Psychotherapy?
+Should my awareness raising efforts now be made more difficult because the current chief physician of the clinic in Ueckermünde, Matthias Severin, is an old acquaintance and former employee of Dr. Rainer Gold and Dr. Karin Gold, who worked for many years at the Clinic for Psychiatry and Psychotherapy?

 How can it be that the medical code of professional conduct permits such blatant misconduct, which I document on the 1000 pages of documents included, without this leading to the revocation of their right to work for the persons concerned?

 The publication of comprehensive statistical data on psychiatric forced treatment, and killings and death in these institutions from 1990 to 2019 must be carried out in full.
 The awareness raising work proposed in connection with these clinics must be conducted and concluded with the publication of a comprehensive final report available to the public.

 Today, when we commemorate the victims of the murders of the T4 action every year and state that everything necessary must be done to ensure that the crimes against humanity are not repeated, I consider it the very minimum that the events that took place in the 1990s and the involvement of the medical staff in the psychiatric clinics of Neubrandenburg and Ueckermünde should be investigated to the very present.